 On Got Soul, Robert Randolph and the Family Band walk that line deftly, displaying their virtuosity within the context of a dozen smartly crafted tunes.
 “I like both playing live and recording,” says Randolph.
 “The thing about a record is you get a chance to rehearse parts and fine-tune things.
 But if you look at most great music artists—people like Stevie Wonder—the song is totally different from the show.
 When you’re in the studio, it’s hard to improvise without an audience.
 But for us, well, we’ve been playing in front of audiences our whole lives.”

-Peak Events – What are your most fun songs to perform?
+Peak Events – What song is the most fun to perform?

-Peak Events – What is the best part of touring?
+Peak Events – What is your favorite part of touring?

-Peak Events – When you’re not playing or writing music, what do you like to do?
+Peak Events – When you aren’t playing, writing or performing music, what do you like to do?